MadTekN1/ERModsMerger/ChangeNotes/CodeChangesNotes.md

-### Fixes
+#### Fixes

-- [ ] Crash when local files / folders are modified / deleted
+- [x] Crash when local files / folders are modified / deleted
-  - [ ] Check files / folders at app launch (also before edits events) and update concerned config / profile accordingly
+  - [x] Check files / folders at app launch (also before edits events) and update concerned config / profile accordingly
+- [x] Fixed a startup error: object reference not set to an instance of an object
 </details>